bienflorencia/hotspots-of-change/README.md

 ### Spatial files

 - [`data/latam_raster.tif`](data/latam_raster.tif): a raster file with 2 layers; `latam` a raster of 100x100 km cell resolution of Latin America, and `countries`: a raster of 100x100 km cell resolution of the countries of Latin America.
-- [`data/latam.gpkg`](data/latam.gpkg): a geopackage with 3 layers; `countries`: a multi polygon sf file for the 21 landmass countries of Latin America (excluding islands), `latam` a single polygon that combines all countries of Latin America, and `latam_land` a single polygon that combines all the landmass countries of Latin America.
+- [`data/latam.gpkg`](data/latam.gpkg): a geopackage with 3 layers; `countries`: a multi polygon sf file for the 56 countries of Latin America, `latam` a single polygon that combines all countries of Latin America, and `latam_land` a single polygon that combines all the landmass countries of Latin America (excluding islands).

 ### Other files

-- [`docs/literature_digitised_references.bib`](metadata/literature_digitised_references.bib): BibTeX bibliographical database file with the 32 literature references digitised and included in our database.
+- [`docs/literature_digitised_references.bib`](docs/literature_digitised_references.bib): BibTeX bibliographical database file with the 32 literature references digitised and included in our database.
+- `docs/*species*_model_diagnostics.pdf`: PDF files with the model diagnostics output.

 ## 3) **Extended Data**: the code we used to process the data